wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/medtech-iot/includes/data.md

 With all of this data being collected, you might wonder where the data goes.
 Other factors to consider include determining how medical staff will interact with and learn from the data, and how they can plan patient care by using the data.
 Another concern is determining whether practitioners will be able to ingest and use unstructured data and structured data.

-Today, no clear standards have been established for IoT data models, so it's difficult to achieve uniformity and standardization of IoT data without the tools that are available from the medtech service.
+Today, no clear standards have been established for IoT data models, so it's difficult to achieve uniformity and standardization of IoT data without the tools that are available from the MedTech service.
 Azure Health Data Services enables the ingestion and normalization of this data to ensure interoperability.

 > [!div class="mx-imgBorder"]
 > [![Diagram of the path from device data to normalized data to FHIR observation resource to using it in your healthcare applications.](../media/data.png)](../media/data.png#lightbox)